Ultraplot/ultraplot/docs/why.rst

 `ultraplot.axes.GeoAxes.format` command.
 This lets you quickly modify geographic plot features like latitude and longitude gridlines, gridline labels, continents, coastlines, and political boundaries.
-The syntax is conveniently analogous to the syntax used for `ultraplot.axes.CartesianAxes.format` and `ultraplot.axes.PolarAxes.format`.
+The syntax is conveniently analogous to the syntax used for :func:`ultraplot.axes.CartesianAxes.format` and `ultraplot.axes.PolarAxes.format`.

 The `~ultraplot.axes.GeoAxes` subclass also makes longitude-latitude coordinates the "default" coordinate system by passing ``transform=ccrs.PlateCarree()``